uploadcare/react-widget/readme.md

     alt="">
 </a>

-This is a React component made to integrate [Uploadcare Widget][uc-feature-widget] into your React app easily; convenient props management and lazy loading are bundled.
+This is a component made to integrate [Uploadcare Widget][uc-feature-widget] into your React app easily; convenient props management and lazy loading are bundled.